reframe-hpc/reframe/docs/regression_test_api.rst

             else:
                 do_other()

-  One of the most powerful features about these built-in functions is that they store their input information at the class level.
+  One of the most powerful features of these built-in functions is that they store their input information at the class level.
   However, a parameter may only be accessed from the class instance and accessing it directly from the class body is disallowed.
-  With this approach, extending or specializing an existing parametrized regression test becomes straightforward, since the test attribute additions and modifications made through built-in functions in the parent class are automatically inherited by the child test.
+  With this approach, extending or specializing an existing parameterized regression test becomes straightforward, since the test attribute additions and modifications made through built-in functions in the parent class are automatically inherited by the child test.
   For instance, continuing with the example above, one could override the :func:`do_something` hook in the :class:`Foo` regression test as follows:

   .. code:: python